Marshmello: 2016–2018: "Silence", "Wolves", "Friends", and Joytime II

-In January 2018, Marshmello released a posthumous collaboration with rapper Lil Peep, titled "Spotlight".
+In January 2018, Comstock released a posthumous collaboration with rapper Lil Peep, titled "Spotlight".
 He decided to release the single only after speaking to Peep's mother, who had requested her son's unpublished musical work to be released as much as possible.
-A month later, Marshmello worked with frequent collaborator Slushii for the song "There ×2", which was released as a single.
+A month later, Comstock worked with frequent collaborator Slushii for the song "There ×2", which was released as a single.

 He released a collaboration with British singer Anne-Marie named "Friends", as the fifth single from Anne-Marie's debut studio album, Speak Your Mind.
 The song became his highest-charting song on the Hot 100 until October 2018, peaking at number eleven.
 It also received a single-platinum certification in Belgium, Germany, New Zealand, the United Kingdom, and the United States alongside receiving an Australian double-platinum and a Canadian triple-platinum certification.

-Among the other singles released after the work with Anne-Marie were a song with rapper Logic titled "Everyday", which was released as the third single from his seventh mixtape, Bobby Tarantino II, "Fly" and "You Can Cry", a collaborative single with rapper Juicy J and British soul singer James Arthur.
-On June 19, Marshmello announced on Twitter his second studio album titled Joytime II, which would be musically similar to its predecessor.
+Among other singles released after his work with Anne-Marie were a song with rapper Logic titled "Everyday", which was released as the third single from his seventh mixtape, Bobby Tarantino II, "Fly" and "You Can Cry", a collaborative single with rapper Juicy J and British soul singer James Arthur.
+On June 19, Comstock announced on Twitter his second studio album titled Joytime II, which would be musically similar to its predecessor.
 The album was released on June 22, 2018.
-Rolling Stone described it as monotonous and Marshmello's decision to not feature guests as disappointing, stating "every song sounds like it has already been pre-leased for use by energy-drink companies or extreme-sports squads."
+Rolling Stone described it as monotonous and Comstock's decision to not feature guests as disappointing, stating "every song sounds like it has already been pre-leased for use by energy-drink companies or extreme-sports squads."
 The album was given a 'one-and-a-half star' rating by the magazine, while Pitchfork gave the album a 4.2 out of 10 rating.
-Two singles were released off the album in June, titled "Tell Me" and "Check This Out", the latter of which receiving an official music video published several months later.
+Two singles were released from the album in June, titled "Tell Me" and "Check This Out", the latter of which receiving an official music video published several months later.